 - in a kadai or pan, take the drained chickpeas and stir in the pomegranate seeds paste.

 - cook on a low to medium flame stirring occasionally, till the liquids dry up.

 - now add the potatoes, tomatoes, green chilies, the ground chana masala powder, turmeric powder, red chili powder, salt and 1 cup of the strained chana stock.

-- stir well and let the curry cook for 8-10 minutes on low to medium flame.
+stir well and let the gravy cook for 8-10 minutes on low to medium flame.